bradhowes/Knob/README.md

 * `tickLineLength` -- fraction of a radius to draw (0.0 - 1.0)
 * `tickLineWidth` -- width of the tick line
 * `tickColor` -- the color of the tick line
+* `valueLabel` -- an optional UILabel/NSText to use to show a formatted textual representation of the current value.
+* `valueName` -- optional name to show in the `valueLabel` when the knob is not being manipulated.
+If `nil`, the knob value is always shown.
+* `valueFormatter` -- optional NumberFormatter to use to generate the textual representation shown in the `valueLabel`.
+* `valuePersistence` -- the number of seconds to persist the last value shown before showing the `valueName` (if non-nil).
+Only applies after the end of a mouse or touch event.

 Arc angles are explained well in the
 [UIBezierPath documentation](https://developer.apple.com/documentation/uikit/uibezierpath/1624358-init).
 In brief, an